Prospectus

 Further information about the written assignment and the exam will be communicated to students through Brightspace closer to the due date and exam date.

-The final grade, on the scale from 1 (poor) to 10 (outstanding), for the course is established by determining the weighted average of the assignment and final exam and rounded to full grades.
+The final grade, on the scale from 1 (poor) to 10 (outstanding), for the course is established by determining the weighted average of the two blogposts, three comments to blogs and final exam, and rounded to full grades.
 Grade 6 (5.5 rounded) is a pass.

 Brightspace